 Substance abuse counseling can involve:

-- Determining patient status – Through meeting one-on-one, reviewing medical records, and consulting with other professionals, you can determine your patient’s health status and substance-related problems.
+Through meeting one-on-one, reviewing medical records, and consulting with other professionals in medical and social science, you can determine your patient’s health status and substance-related problems.

-- Building a network – Community outreach and 12-step programs may provide additional support to your patient as they work through issues.
-You could be responsible for guiding patients toward valuable resources and encouraging them to find a support network.
+Community outreach and 12-step programs may provide additional support to your patient as they work through issues.
+With expertise in professional development, you could be responsible for guiding patients toward valuable resources and encouraging them to find a support network.

 When working in this field of clinical social work, you may need to seek out additional social services, including job placement and outpatient centers.
 It’s critical to monitor your patient as they explore treatment options to evaluate their success and make adjustments when needed.
 For more on what is a clinical social worker, check out our blog.

 Criminal Justice and Corrections

 Interested in putting your skills to the test in the fast-paced and exciting world of criminal justice?
 Careers in criminal justice often require a strong ethical background and a passion for advocacy and social justice.
 Even though all social workers are expected to engage in policy practice, others opt to devote their full-time careers to social policy, social justice, or human rights activism.
 Notably, some jobs in the criminal justice system may require you to step away from any personal biases to provide the best care for your patients.

 An MSW could prepare you to work with a range of individuals, including: